pradical/Tic_tac_toe_Reinforcement_Learning/README.md

 * Deep Q Network: Currently the AI uses UCB (Upper Confidence Bound) as part of the Markov process.
 Using a Deep Q-learning would be quite useful, especially for higher dimensions.

 ## Future applications
 This was intended as a ramp-up project to familiarize with the concepts and applications of RL.
-The ultimate vision for this project is to use this on a _Control Problem_, especially for a chaotic system.
+The ultimate vision for this project is to use this on a _Control Problem_, especially for _chaotic systems_.
 Stay tuned for more updates!